-More Men Stepping Up And Helping To Prepare Thanksgiving Dinner
+Men Stepping Up to Help Cook Thanksgiving Dinner

 When I was a kid, things were different in my house than in the homes of most of my friends.
 My grandparents always made Thanksgiving dinner and my grandpa always helped cook.
 That wasn’t the case for my friends- their moms were the ones who did the cooking while their dads watched football.

+According to CBS Philly, Butterball asked both men and women how involved men get in helping to prep, and cook Thanksgiving dinner, and they found that more men are stepping up and helping women in the kitchen with Thanksgiving dinner.
 One-in-four men claim to help out more in the kitchen now than they did a few years ago and almost half of men say they actually play a big role in either getting the turkey ready or cooking it.
-And why not?
-If there were a man in my house, you can bet I’d use it to my advantage.
-He’d be reaching into the bird to pull out all the nasty stuff.